More

 2. How does MFA work?

 MFA works by requiring users to provide two or more verification factors to gain access to a system or device.
-For mobile devices managed under an MDM system, this typically includes something the user knows (password), something the user has (a smartphone or security token), and sometimes something the user is (biometric verification).
+For mobile devices managed under an MDM system, this typically includes something the user knows (password), something the user has (a smartphone or software tokens), and sometimes something the user is (biometric verification).
 This multi-layered approach ensures robust security.

 3. What are common methods used in MFA?

-Common methods used in MFA include SMS-based one-time passwords (OTPs), authenticator apps, hardware tokens, and biometric verification such as fingerprints or facial recognition.
-When applied to MDM, these methods ensure that only authenticated users can access corporate resources on their mobile devices, thereby enhancing security and compliance.
+Common methods used in MFA include SMS-based one-time passwords (OTPs), authenticator apps, physical tokens or security tokens, and biometric verification such as fingerprints or facial recognition.
+When applied to MDM, these methods ensure that only authenticated users can access corporate resources on their mobiles, thereby enhancing security and compliance.

 4. Can MFA be integrated with existing security systems?